 editors don't make this style guide available to authors for the simple

 reason that we don't want you worrying about these matters.
 Applying the style guide is the editors' job.
-We will not reject your article because, say, you didn't use the serial comma.
+We will not reject your article because (for example) you didn't use the serial comma.

 We ask that authors think about the following:

 Clarity: Think of the basics of newswriting, the five Ws―who, what, when, where, why.
 When writing, think of how your work will affect other industrial hygienists.
 Why should they care?
 What impact will it have on them?
 What’s new or different?
 Updates on current or continuing projects also are good.
 Focusing on practical applications and relevance to daily jobs is a key component for all materials.

 Simplicity: The Synergist is designed to be a quick read.
 Keep prose simple and readable.
 Pretend you're explaining what you do to someone outside the profession.
 Avoid jargon.
 Offer suggestions on steps to implement ideas discussed in articles.
 Synergist readers particularly appreciate practical articles that they can use in their daily work.